 Investments in which the Company has significant influence over the operating and financial policies of the investee are classified as investments in other ventures, under equity method, and are accounted for under the equity method of accounting.
 Under this method, the Company records its proportionate share of income or loss from such investments in its results for the period.
 Additionally, the Company records its portion of any changes to the accumulated other comprehensive income of the investee in the Company's comprehensive income.
-If the Company's proportionate share of loss from such investment is in excess of the carrying value of such investment, the company suspends the application of the equity method when the carrying value of the investment is reduced to zero, unless the Company has committed to provide further financial support to the investee.
+If the Company's proportionate share of loss from such investment, the company suspends the application of the equity method when the carrying value of such investment is reduced to zero, unless the Company has committed to provide further financial support to the investee.
 If the investee subsequently reports net income, the Company resumes applying the equity method only after its proportionate share of net income equals the proportionate share of net losses not recognized during the period the equity method was suspended.
 Any decline in value of investments in other ventures, under equity method considered by management to be other-than-temporary is charged to income in the period in which it is determined.